 A Potent Insecticide

-A group of researchers in Philadelphia tested various non-nutritive sweeteners on fruit flies, and find that erythritol in Truvia is the only sweetener that robustly kills the flies.
+A group of researchers in Philadelphia tested various non-nutritive sweeteners on fruit flies, and found that erythritol in Truvia is the only sweetener that robustly kills the flies.
 Because it tasted sweet, the fruit flies would readily eat it.

 (Now, until we understand how it kills the fruit flies, we don’t know how this impacts human health as some other species of insects can eat it and do okay.)

-Concerns with GMOs and Grains as Raw Material for Erythritol
+Concerns with GMOs and Grains as Raw Material

 If you avoid gluten, you will have to be careful with residual gluten in erythritol that may be made from wheat or gluten-containing grains.
-You want to pick a good company that produces their erythritol only from gluten-free sources.
+You want to pick a good company that produces their product only from gluten-free sources.
 Ideally, get a certified organic one, and avoid non-organic products that contain erythritol.

 Should You Use Erythritol?